All About Operating Agreements

 An operating agreement makes crystal clear:

-- The roles of the partners and who does what, to ensure jobs and tasks don’t cross over and employees know who to report to.
+- Roles and responsibilities, so tasks don’t overlap and employees know who to report to.

 Protecting Your Limited Liability